 Health care associated infections (HAIs) are a major public health problem.
-The Certificate in Health Care Infection Prevention & Control (CHIP) provides UM SPH students with the training necessary to become part of a HAI prevention and control team post-graduation.
-In addition to the required core classes (3) and electives (2, for a a total of 15 credit hours), CHIP participants will be given preference for infection control internships in Michigan.
+The Certificate in Healthcare Infection Prevention & Control (CHIP) provides UM SPH students and other UM students in a graduate-level program with the training necessary to become part of a HAI prevention and control team post-graduation.
+In addition to the required core classes (3) and electives (2, for a total of 15 credit hours), CHIP participants will be given preference for infection control internships in Michigan.
 Michigan is nationwide leader in infection control activities.

 Students completing the required core courses and electives with a grade of 'B' or better will receive a certificate.

 If you are interested in pursuing the certificate in Healthcare Infection Prevention & Control, please determine your eligibility and review the certification process.

 From the CHIP Program Director

 "Training in infection prevention and control is in high demand among our students.

 The combination of the certificate and practical experience in an internship will

 provide students with training that will give them an "edge" for obtaining positions